Aidan-McErLEAN/To-Do-List/README.md

 Hello,
 I created this TO DO LIST web app, in laravel.
-This web app, I created for 4 days and built to the best of my current ability.
+This web app, I created for 4 days and built to the best of my current ability and this web app crud's a database.

 Help
 ===========================